frslabs/forus-ios/README.md

 ![version](https://img.shields.io/badge/version-v4.0.6-blue)

 Forus SDK comes with a simple screen with multiple instructions to capture a perfect KYC compliant photograph.
-The SDK comes with compression, blur and exposure detection as standard.
+The SDK comes with active and passive liveness, compression, blur and exposure detection as standard.

 Key features are,
 - Face and liveness detection